gardener/gardener-extension-provider-alicloud/docs/usage/usage.md

 * When you enable IPv6 on a VPC through the **Alibaba Cloud console**, an IPv6 Gateway is **created automatically**.
 The console also offers the option to enable IPv6 on all existing VSwitches in the VPC at the same time (assigning each a `/64` CIDR). **We strongly recommend against using this bulk-enable option.** If a VSwitch already has an IPv6 CIDR assigned, Gardener will not overwrite it, which means any `ipv6CidrBlock` value you specify in the shoot will have no effect.
 More importantly, the Alibaba Cloud console assigns subnet indices arbitrarily, giving you no visibility or control over which `/64` block each VSwitch receives.
 Since a VPC's `/56` IPv6 CIDR provides only 256 non-overlapping `/64` subnets (indices 0–255), careful planning is essential — especially when multiple shoots share the same VPC.
 Instead, leave the VSwitch IPv6 upgrade to Gardener and control the assignment explicitly via `ipv6CidrBlock`.
 * Gardener validates at shoot reconcile time that the VPC has IPv6 enabled and that an IPv6 Gateway exists.
 If either is missing, the shoot reconcile will fail with a descriptive error.
 If the VPC was enabled for IPv6 via means other than the Alibaba Cloud console (which normally creates the IPv6 Gateway automatically), you may need to create the IPv6 Gateway manually.
 Note that each VPC can have at most one IPv6 Gateway.

-**`networks.zones[].ipv6CidrBlock` is optional** for user-provided VPCs.
-The behavior depends on whether a value is provided:

-* **Omitted:** Gardener will not attempt to assign an IPv6 CIDR to the VSwitch.
-If the VSwitch already has an IPv6 CIDR (e.g., assigned via the Alibaba Cloud console), it will be used as-is.
-However, if the VSwitch does not yet have an IPv6 CIDR, reconciliation will fail with an error — in that case you must set `ipv6CidrBlock` to a valid value (0–255) so that Gardener can assign one.
+**`networks.zones[].ipv6CidrBlock` is required** for every zone regardless of whether the VPC is Gardener-managed or user-provided.
+The value is an integer in the range **0–255** that selects the `/64` subnet to assign to that zone's VSwitch.
+If the VSwitch already has an IPv6 CIDR assigned (e.g., via the Alibaba Cloud console), Gardener will **not** overwrite it and the value is effectively a no-op for that VSwitch — but it must still be provided.
-* **Set to an integer 0–255:** Gardener will attempt to assign the corresponding `/64` subnet to the VSwitch, when the VSwitch does not yet have an IPv6 CIDR.

 **Important notes for user-provided VPCs:**
-* If a VSwitch already has an IPv6 CIDR assigned, Gardener will **not** overwrite it — the `ipv6CidrBlock` setting has no effect in that case.
 * If the target `/64` subnet is already occupied by another VSwitch in the VPC, the API call will fail.
 Change `ipv6CidrBlock` to a different value and trigger reconciliation.
 * When multiple shoots share the same VPC, plan your `ipv6CidrBlock` values carefully to avoid conflicts.
-Each VSwitch in the VPC can hold only one `/64` IPv6 CIDR.
+Each VSwitch in the VPC can hold only one `/64` IPv6 CIDR, and there are only 256 available slots (0–255) per VPC.
 * Once `ipv6CidrBlock` is set for a zone, it cannot be removed (set back to `nil`).
 It can be changed to a different integer value.

 **Immutability:** Once `dualStack.enabled: true` is set, it cannot be changed back to `false`.
 This is enforced by admission validation.